AppleJackPOR/MusicBot/README.md

 # [Discord] Music Bot

+DJ PaixHug is the initial name for the music bot and the main idea is to have a bot playing playlists without disconnecting.
+There are a few number of free bots with these option and no ads and that is the motivation for the project.
-Project under development.
-Built in Python and oriented to Discord.
+The bot is still under development.
+It is being built in Python and oriented to Discord.

 **Prefix:** %